Muthoni Kirima: Early life

-Her first real taste of racial violence between Kenyan settlers and the Kikuyu came when she was doing child labor at the farm of a white settler.
+Her experience of racial violence between Kenyan settlers and the Kikuyu came when she was doing child labor at the farm of a white settler.
 During this period of her life, she saw verbal and emotional abuse, physical violence toward Kikuyu men, and sexual violence toward Kikuyu women.
-This is what drove her resolve to fight for independence to free her people and her country.
-In 1948, she met her husband Mutungi Gichuhi, who was a young cook working at the same settler farm as she did.
-After their wedding, the couple moved to the edge of Nyeri town and started their own life.
-Muthoni became a trader and her husband became a cook.
+This inspired her resolve to fight for independence to free her people and her country.
+In 1948, she met her husband Mũtũngi Gicũhi, who was a young cook working at the same settler farm as she did.
+After their wedding, the couple moved to the edge of Nyeri town and started their own life; Mũthoni became a trader and her husband became a cook.